2 Peter 1:10

 diligent

 “Diligent” means to make haste, to be zealous.
-“Make every effort to build character into your lives.
+Diligence signifies hastening to do a thing.
+“Bend every effort” to build character into your lives.
 Give every atom of energy you can to this task.”

-“When I send Artemas to you, or Tychicus, be diligent to come to me at Nicopolis, for I have decided to spend the winter there” (Titus 3:12).
+Ti.
+3:12, “When I send Artemas to you, or Tychicus, be diligent to come to me at Nicopolis, for I have decided to spend the winter there.”

 Christians are to advance their spirituality even in the face of failure.

 We have no right to “feel sorry” for ourselves.
-We have no reason to accept defeat.
-No matter how we have failed the Lord, we must pick ourselves up by God’s grace and move on.
-God has a plan for every Christian.
+There is no excuse for accepting defeat.
+No matter how much we have failed the Lord, we must pick ourselves up by God’s grace and move on.
+God has a plan for every Christian as long as they are still alive.
 Get up and fight another round.
-Don’t lie on the canvas.
-We have no excuse for self-pity.
+Don’t lie on the canvass.
+There is no excuse for self-pity.
 God always has “more” grace for us.

 Some may question our walk with God.
 They question whether it is real to us.
-Our salvation might be suspect to our wives or husbands.
-We claim that we are Christians but others cannot see the reality of it.
-We can claim that we are Alexander the Great as well, but that does not make the statement true.
-People will examine our walk to see if it measures up to talk.
+Our salvation might be suspect to your wife or husband.
+We claim that we are Christians, but they cannot see the reality of it.
+We can claim that we are Alexander the Great, but that does not mean we are.
+People examine our walk to see if it measures up to talk.

-“Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth” (2 Timothy 2:15).
+2 Ti.
+2:15, “Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth.”

-“Let us therefore be diligent to enter that rest, lest anyone fall according to the same example of disobedience” (Hebrews 4:11).
+He.
+4:11, “Let us therefore be diligent to enter that rest, lest anyone fall according to the same example of disobedience.”